 The Midlothian Turnpike runs past the Bachelor’s Grove Cemetery and it has a mystery all its own.
 Numerous people have experienced phantom car crashes along this road – some so intense that people report feeling the impact and hearing the crushing of metal.
 When they get out to check the damage, their car is fine – and the mysterious car that ran into them is gone.

 From Sapelo Island, Georgia to San Francisco, California, there are mysterious locations in every state.
 Want to live in a place straight out of an Edgar Allen Poe tale?
 In the perfect setting for an Alfred Hitchcock movie?
-Or perhaps you’d be happy in a Nebraska; Skullhead, Georgia; or Bloody Corners, Ohio.
+Or perhaps you’d be happy in Skullhead, Georgia or Bloody Corners, Ohio.
 Find your favorite creepy location and let your imagination run wild.